-If I haven’t got an eye problem are the additional scans and tests necessary?
+If I haven’t got an eye problem, are the additional scans and tests necessary?

 Hopefully, we won’t find any problems with your eyes, but the scans still act as a perfect baseline measurement for future reference.
-A lot of eye conditions are diagnosed by ‘changes’ to your eyes.
-If we can measure every tiny part of your eye today down to 1 micrometre, we can spot the smallest of changes so quickly in the future.
+Many eye conditions are diagnosed by ‘changes’ to your eyes.
+If we can measure every tiny part of your eye today down to 1 micrometre, we can spot the smallest changes so quickly in the future.
 Everyone’s eyes are different (a bit like a fingerprint), and until we know what is normal for you, it can make change tough to detect.

-I can see well, and my eyes don’t hurt so surely there’s no problem.
+I can see well, and my eyes don’t hurt, so surely there’s no problem.

-I don’t have a family history of glaucoma so do I need to worry?
+I don’t have a family history of glaucoma, so do I need to worry?

 Why is smoking relevant to my eyes?

 If you have smoked at any point in the past, you are 42 % more likely to get cataracts and are also at increased risk of glaucoma.
 Smokers are up to four times more likely than non-smokers to develop age-related macular degeneration (AMD), and smokers with a genetic predisposition to AMD are up to 20 times more likely to get the condition.
 Macular degeneration is the leading cause of sight loss in the UK.
 Smoking may as much as double the risk of developing diabetes which can lead to diabetic retinopathy and sight loss.
-If we find any of these conditions early enough, the prognosis can be significantly improved
+If we find any of these conditions early enough, the prognosis can be significantly improved.

 What examinations can I expect?